tbielawa/Taboot/docs/development.rst

 Tools
 -----
-PipBoy uses what is becoming a pretty standard and a quite simple toolset.
+Poseidon uses what is becoming a pretty standard and a quite simple toolset.

 Required Tools